adam-singer/Reactive-Dart/README.md

 Yields

-	The number is 5
+	The number is: 5

 ## How do I unsubscribe?
-Lets modifier our timer observable again to illustrate this.
+Lets modify our timer observable again to illustrate this.

 	var counter = 0;
 	var disposer;